qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. % FIXME change, if support in new symbology is available, too

-|mActionRotatePointSymbols| :sup:`Rotate Point Symbols` allows you to change the rotation
+|rotatePointSymbols| :sup:`Rotate Point Symbols` allows you to change the rotation
 of point symbols in the map canvas.
 You must first define a rotation column from the attribute table of the point layer in the :guilabel:`Advanced` menu of the :guilabel:`Style` menu of the :guilabel:`Layer Properties`.
 Also, you will need to